STUDENTS Policy

 The District shall provide

-information about any drug and alcohol counseling and rehabilitation and
+information about any drug and alcohol counseling and rehabilitation and re entry programs that are available to students.

-to participate in such programs in order to avoid suspension or expulsion if
+Students may be required to participate in such programs in order to avoid

-they are found to be in violation of this policy.
-All parents/guardians and
+suspension or expulsion if they are found to be in violation of this policy.

 The District certifies that